Resident Evil – Code: Veronica: Sales

 Code: Veronica outsold Shenmue (1999) within its first week on shelves in February 2000.
 In total, the Dreamcast version sold almost 450,000 units in the United States and 1.14 million copies worldwide.
 The sales were weak compared to series predecessors, but strong compared to other Dreamcast games.
 The PlayStation 2 version of Code: Veronica X had sold 900,000 copies and earned $27 million in the United States by July 2006, outselling Resident Evil 4.
 The PS2 version went on to sell 1.4 million copies worldwide, for a total of 2.54 million units sold worldwide for both the Dreamcast and PS2 versions.

 Next Generation ranked it as the 63rd-highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in the United States.
 Combined console sales of Resident Evil franchise released in the 2000s reached 3 million units in the United States by July 2006.

 Legacy

-Game Informer ranked Code: Veronica as 69th in their "Top 100 Games of All Time" in 2001.
-GamesRadar named it the 14th-best Dreamcast game of all time.
+Aaron Boehm of Bloody Disgusting described the game as one of its era's most memorable survival horror games.
+Game Informer ranked Code: Veronica as 69th in their "Top 100 Games of All Time" in 2001, while GamesRadar+ named it the 14th-best Dreamcast game of all time.

 The story in Code: Veronica has been adapted into other works.
 Resident Evil Survivor 2 – Code: Veronica (2001) for Naomi-based arcades and PlayStation 2 follows the story of Code: Veronica from a first-person view with light gun shooter-style gameplay.
 Similarly, another light gun game, Resident Evil: The Darkside Chronicles (2009) was released for the Wii and features sequences set in Code: Veronica along with Resident Evil 2.
 As with previous Resident Evil games, the story was adapted into a novel written by S. D. Perry.
 Also, a miniseries comic was published by DC Comics.
+A demo version of a fan remake of the game was released in 2021.
+The project was shut down by Capcom in 2022.
+Code: Veronica has been identified as a suitable candidate for a remake in fan polls and by IGN.